cordinizy/DemToH/README.md

                 -                                      -
            ---------------------S---------------  endLatLon

-The File DemToH is executable program, if your Linux compute has Eigen, GADL, and Boost, you can Run directly.
+The File named 'DemToH' is executable program, if your Linux computer has Eigen, GADL, and Boost, you can run directly.